-By day Claude is Leon’s pet but by night, he’s Cat Ninja, Metro City’s protector!
+By day Claude is Leon’s pet, but by night, he’s Cat Ninja, Metro City’s protector!
 His nemesis is Leon’s sister’s evil hamster, Master Hamster.
-Learn the Cat Ninja’s origin story then follow his perilous, exciting, and humorous adventures!
+Learn the Cat Ninja’s origin story and then follow his perilous, exciting, and humorous adventures!

 Cat Kid Comic Club by Dav Pilkey

 Cat Kid teaches a class for the tadpoles about making your own comic books…which doesn’t go well until the tadpoles get excited about failure and get started writing and drawing.
 If you like a lot of silliness (including potty humor) with great messages about writing, creativity, and persistence, read this graphic novel series next.

 Arlo is the self-proclaimed king of the birds.
 He befriends a cute yellow bird named Pip and shares with her his many talents.
 As the friends go on many adventures, like visiting the big city and hunting for shiny things, learn facts about crows like big brains and counting up to 6 objects.